Skip to main content

 About monitoring workflows

-You can use the tools in GitHub Actions to monitor your workflows.
+You can use the tools in GitHub Actions to monitor your workflows, metrics, and self-hosted runners.

 Monitoring your workflows